wp-plugins/simple-ajax-chat/readme.txt

 == Description ==

+IMPORTANT: if you are upgrading from a previous version of SAC, please read the upgrade instructions

 Simple Ajax Chat makes it easy for your visitors to chat with each other on your website.
 There already are a number of decent chat plugins, but I wanted one that is simple yet fully customizable with all the features AND outputs clean HTML markup.

 **Features**